-Foreword by Josh: This is a guest post written by Andrea Minoia, and we’ve been blown away by the depth and quality of his writing.
-This is by no means a quick and easy read (at nearly 4,000 words), but what it is, is a hugely detailed guide to deep sky astrophotography, covering absolutely everything you might possibly need to know to get started.
+Foreword by Josh: This is a guest post written by Andrea Minoia, and we’re blown away by the depth and quality of his writing.
+This is by no means a quick and easy read (at nearly 4,000 words).
+But it is a hugely detailed guide to deep sky astrophotography.
+It covers absolutely everything you might possibly need to know to get started.
 Take notes, bookmark the page, and dive in…

 This article will give you the basic principles you need.
-It will put you on the path to getting the best results with equipment you most likely already own and with few essential upgrades.
+It will put you on the path to getting the best results.
+And using equipment you most likely already own, with few essential upgrades.

 The DSLR Astrophotographer

-People often believe that astrophotography requires the use of huge telescopes and dedicated, cooled, astro cameras.
+People often believe that astrophotography requires the use of huge telescopes.
+Also, dedicated, cooled, astro cameras.
 That’s true if you want to do planetary work, but we will not go into that in this article.

-When it comes to astrophotography, the concept of distance is not important.
+When it comes to how to take pictures of stars, distance is not important.
 Both the Moon and Andromeda galaxy are at “infinite” distance for practical purposes.

 The Andromeda galaxy is 2.5 million light years away from us and has a radius of 110,000 light years.
 For comparison, our Sun is a mere 8 light-minutes away from us.

 We cannot grasp the sheer enormity of those numbers.
-But if you were using a telescope to photograph it, you will have to do a mosaic composition to image the whole galaxy.
+With a telescope, you will have to do a mosaic composition to image the whole galaxy.

-The full moon has apparent magnitude of -12.6.
+The full and new moon has apparent magnitude of -12.6.
 This is much brighter than Andromeda, but its angular size is only 1/6 of that of Andromeda.

-Unfortunately, most of Andromeda’s size is made up of faint dust.
-This is difficult to capture, particularly when dealing with heavily polluted skies.
+Unfortunately, most of Andromeda’s size is faint dust.
+This is difficult to capture, particularly when dealing with polluted skies.

-Even if you’re not photographing planets, there is no shortage of targets for astrophotography.
-Between the Moon, the Sun, constellations, stars and the countless deep sky objects you can keep yourself busy for many years to come.
+There’s the Moon, Sun, constellations, stars and countless deep sky objects.
+You can keep yourself busy for many years to come.

 The Moon and the Sun

-The Moon and the Sun can be photographed with a long telephoto lens and even without a tripod if you have image stabilisation.
+You can capture the Moon and the Sun with a long telephoto lens.
+You don’t even need a tripod if you have image stabilisation.

 Stars and Star Clusters

-Bright individual stars such as Sirius and Betelgeuse are nice target if you have a long telephoto lens and teleconverter.
+Bright individual stars such as Sirius and Betelgeuse are nice targets.
+Especially if you have a long telephoto lens and teleconverter.

 Some star pairs are famous.
 Pollux and Castor or Procyon and Gomeisa are some, where one star is orange (“cold”) and the other blue (“hot”).

-This cluster is so bright (apparent magnitude 1.6) and large (apparent size of about 2º) you can easily spot it from a large city.
+This cluster is very bright (apparent magnitude 1.6) and large (apparent size of about 2º).
+You can spot it from a large city.

-With a wide angle lens you can photograph constellations or the Milky Way shining over a landscape.
-I discussed this previously in this article.
+With a wide angle lens you can photograph constellations.
+Or the Milky Way shining over a landscape.
+I discussed this in this article.